patricknicolosi/whatsapp_sender_flutter/README.md

 WhatsApp Sender is an unofficial API to send bulk messages in whatsapp.
 It's not recommended using it in your company or for marketing purpose.

+## First usage
+For the first usage, wait for the automatic download of the .local-chromium folder in your project root.
+Without this folder the package will not work,this is because this package is based on [puppeteer ](https://github.com/xvrh/puppeteer-dart).

 ## Basic usage